 a.
 I will donate 10 % of my profits to your temple.

 b.
-I will gift you gold ornaments, diamond necklaces and a diamond crown.
+I will gift You gold ornaments, diamond necklaces and a diamond crown.

 c.
 Since I am not very rich, I will break a coconut at the doorstep of your temple.

-Citizen to the officer: “Please do me a special favour and grant me the permission.
+Citizen to the officer: “Please do me a special favour and grant me permission.
 If you could do this for me, I will have a suitcase full of money to your home tonight.”

 It is usually situations and deals which resemble scenario no. 2, that fall under corruption but never are deeds similar to the one in scenario no. 1, considered to be wrong.
 Why is that?
-It is because ‘fixing matches’ with the blessings of a deity has become regular practice among people.
+It is because ‘fixing matches’ with the blessings of a deity has become a regular practice among people.
 They make special vows of donating money, jewellery, and other materials in return for Divine favours.
 Offering donations out of gratitude for Divine Blessings received is one thing but sending money to religious institutions as part of a bargain with the presiding deities of those institutions, is another.
 It is quite a common practice in India for people to advise their children to make a vow to Shri Ganesha to break 108 coconuts at the nearby Ganesha temple if they passed an examination.
-The funny part is that the parents as well as the children who make such deals, are well aware of the fact that passing an exam calls for good preparation and not Divine Intervention.
+The funny part is that the parents as well as the children who make such deals are well aware of the fact that passing an exam calls for good preparation and not Divine Intervention.

 As per the concept of ‘Cause and Effect,’ each and every situation that one is in, is the ‘Effect’ of something they thought, said or did in the past; and the way they react to the situation and the action they take, will be the ‘Cause’ for some future ‘Effect’.
 It is a straightforward natural law.
 Making deals with ‘Gods’ and asking for out of turn favours, are nothing but acts of corruption.
 When I explained as above to a person who sought my advice, the following questions were thrown at me.
 “So what should I do?
 Shouldn’t I pray to God and ask for what I want?
-Should I silently suffer, tolerate the injustice and and not even question it?
+Should I silently suffer, tolerate the injustice and not even question it?
 It is unfair!”

 I replied, “Injustice?
 Unfairness?
 Has it ever occurred to you that ‘unfairness’ and ‘injustice’ are purely human qualities?
 Nothing in nature or in the animal kingdom is unfair.
 Every being behaves as per its own nature following the laws of nature.
 Man is the only being that tries to outsmart nature even if it meant using unfair methods.
 Take a simple example of people taking a vow to send money to a temple or ashram of some problem of theirs was solved.
 What else but corruption is it?
-When there is a problem, people should identify it, define it, study it, find counter measures and solve it.
+When there is a problem, people should identify it, define it, study it, find countermeasures and solve it.
 Performing a puja asking for Divine Intervention amounts to cheating.
-Of course you may ask for what you want!
-However, the most important favour you should be asking your God for, needs to be the ability to think clearly.
+Of course, you may ask for what you want!
+However, the most important favour you should be asking your God for needs to be the ability to think clearly.
 Remember, when Arjuna, the brave, talented, knowledgeable and highly intelligent warrior king was despondent, he requested Krishna to take him as His pupil and teach him how to live and fight.